Azure-Samples/app-service-javascript-sap-cloud-sdk-quickstart/documentation/DEPLOYMENT-AZD-TERRAFORM.md

 The purging is automatically done once you delete your infrastructure.

+> [!NOTE]
-> **Note** - We do not recommend the automatic purging of the Azure Key Vault in a productive environment
+> We do not recommend the automatic purging of the Azure Key Vault in a productive environment

 ### Changes in the appservicenode module